brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

 {{% /expand%}}

-Once the copilot process is finished, the last step for this tutorial is to get the LoadBalancer URL from copilot and make a call to the application's 'migrate' endpoint to populate the database.
+Once the copilot process is finished, the last step for this tutorial is to get the LoadBalancer URL from copilot and make a call to the application's `migrate` endpoint to populate the database.
 ```bash
 url=$(copilot svc show --json | jq -r .routes[].url)
 curl -s $url/migrate | jq